jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 In the last year, customer security teams have made great strides in developing tools and strategies to share knowledge between defenders.
-These advancements have enhanced teams preparedness and effectiveness in responding to security threats.
+These advancements have enhanced teams’ preparedness and effectiveness in responding to security threats.
 Additional information
 Better together webinar with Microsoft Sentinel and Microsoft Defender for IoT \| Microsoft
 Some examples of implementation are:
+•
 Tools for tracking security events and sharing data.
+•
 Platforms enabling real\-time
 communication and collaboration.
+•
 Processes and frameworks such as incident response playbooks and knowledge sharing protocols.
+Converged SOCs offer these benefits:

+1

-Converged SOCs offer these benefits:1Improved collaboration: Develop your teams ability to identify and respond to threats using both IT and OT skills, allowing you to gain a deeper understanding of their potential impacts.
+Improved collaboration: Develop your team’s ability to identify and respond to threats using both IT and OT skills, allowing you to gain a deeper understanding of their potential impacts.
-2 Greater visibility: You can gain an understanding of your organizations vulnerabilities on both the business and industrial side.
+2 Greater visibility: You can gain an understanding of your organization’s vulnerabilities on both the business and industrial side.
 Afterward, take proactive steps to prevent a breach.
 3 Streamlined response: Reduce response times by eliminating incidents being transferred between IT and OT teams.
-A quick and effective response to security incidents will minimize the potential damage.4 Strengthened compliance: Make sure all areas of the business comply with industry regulations and standards by sharing knowledge and expertise easily.The state of IoT and OT security continued 85
+A quick and effective response to security incidents will minimize the potential damage.

+4 Strengthened compliance: Make sure all areas of the business comply with industry regulations and standards by sharing knowledge and expertise easily.

+The state of IoT and OT security continued
+85
 Microsoft Digital Defense Report 2023
-Chapter 4 Critical Cybersecurity ChallengesImproving global critical infrastructure resilience
+Chapter 4 Critical Cybersecurity Challenges

+Improving global critical
+infrastructure resilience
 Digital transformation is driving economic growth and prosperity across all sectors,